District History

 The 2000’s

-• 2002 The District discontinued its Africanized honeybee removal service.
-The implementation of the Underground Storm Drain Program was incorporated into operations to avert the spread of West Nile virus.
+- 2002 The District discontinued its Africanized honeybee removal service.
+The implementation of the Underground Storm Drain Program was incorporated into operations to avert the spread of the West Nile virus.
 The northern branch office opened in Sylmar, replacing the North Hollywood Branch facility.